Atithi360/DAA/Assignment_06/readme.md

 ```
 Ouput
 ```
- x   vertical lines with starting and ending point
+ starting and ending point x vertical lines
  if there are no vertical line print -1

- y horizontal lines with starting and ending point if there are no horizontal lines print -1
+ starting and ending point of y horizontal lines if there are no horizontal lines print -1
 ```
 ---